rbonghi/jetson_stats/README.md

 jtop
 ```

-A simple interface will appear on your terminal
+A simple interface will appear on your terminal, more capabilites are documented at [_jtop_](https://rnext.it/jetson_stats/jtop.html) page.

 <div align="center">